 To confirm the diagnosis, your doctor will usually test your heart using a machine called an electrocardiograph (ECG).
-This tells the doctor if there have been any changes in the heart's function and if it is likely that you have had a heart attack.
-You may also undergo diagnostic imaging tests (e.g Cardiac CT or MRI scan) Your doctor will also take a blood sample.
+This tells the doctor if there have been any changes in the heart's function and if

+Your doctor will also take a blood sample.
 This can show that markers are present in the blood (in the form of enzymes or troponins) at a much higher level than is normally expected.